antirez/rax/README.md

 The last one is very verbose currently.

-In order to test with Valgrind, just run the tests using it, however if you want accurate leaks detection, let Valgrind rnu the *whole* test, since if you stop it earlier it will detect a lot of false positive memory leaks.
+In order to test with Valgrind, just run the tests using it, however if you want accurate leaks detection, let Valgrind run the *whole* test, since if you stop it earlier it will detect a lot of false positive memory leaks.
 This is due to the fact that Rax put pointers at unaligned addresses with `memcpy`, so it is not obvious where pointers are stored for Valgrind,